Pierce College-Fort Steilacoom

 - Pierce College Fort Steilacoom and Pierce College Puyallup are comprehensive, accredited, public two-year colleges.
 Our colleges offer outstanding programs for career development and transfer to four-year colleges, in beautiful settings, with excellent facilities and instructors.

-- The teacher population of 86 teachers has declined by 49% over five years.
+- The teacher population of 86 teachers has stayed relatively flat over five years.

 |Pierce College-Fort Steilacoom||(WA) Community College Avg.|

 |Carnegie Classification||Baccalaureate / Associates Colleges||Baccalaureate / Associates Colleges|

 |Institution Level||Less than 2 yrs||Four or more years|

 |# Part-Time Students||3,092 students||2,110 students|